Main Content

 This section shows how to generate code and run the control algorithm on the target hardware.

 This example uses a host and a target model.
 The host model is a user interface to the controller hardware board.
 You can run the host model on the host computer.
-The prerequisite to use the host model is to deploy the target model to the controller hardware board.
-The host model uses serial communication to command the target Simulink model and run the motor in a closed-loop control.
+To use the host model, first deploy the target model to the controller hardware board.
+The host model uses serial communication to control the target Simulink model and run the motor using closed-loop control.

 Required Hardware